JuliaImages/juliaimages.github.io/docs/src/install.md

 These backends aren't exclusive to each other, so if you're a macOS user, you can install all these backends.
-And in most cases, you don't need to directly interact with these backends, instead, we use the [`FileIO.jl`](https://github.com/JuliaIO/FileIO.jl) frontend.
+And in most cases, you don't need to directly interact with these backends, instead, we use the `save` and `load` provided by the [`FileIO.jl`](https://github.com/JuliaIO/FileIO.jl) frontend.
 If you've installed multiple backends then `FileIO` will choose the most appropriate backend acoording to your file format.
-For example, if available `ImageIO` is used to load png files.
+For example, if available `ImageIO` is used to load PNG files.

 Adding these gives you a basic image IO setup: